yuvi007yuvi/hr-crm-app/FOOTER_CREDITS.md

 ## 🎉 Success!

-The footer with credits has been successfully implemented across all pages of the HR CRM application, ensuring that:
+The footer with credits has been successfully implemented across all pages of the HRNova application, ensuring that:

 - ✅ **"All rights reserved"** notice appears on every page
 - ✅ **"Made with 💖 by YUVRAJ"** credits are visible everywhere